Is your smartphone making you less productive?

 In my Don't Tell Me the Score podcast, Sherylle Calder tells me she has no doubt that smartphone usage is having a really serious effect, including on top international athletes.

 "We see that in elite sports there's a decline in skills.
 We notice players get off the training field and the first thing they do is go on their phones.
 We weren't designed to do that.
 They're multitasking by reading stuff and going from Twitter to Facebook.
-They have deteriorating memory, special awareness and attention span,” she says.
+They have deteriorating memory, spatial awareness and attention span,” she says.

 If you're using a smartphone, you are being distracted between 2000 and 4000 times a day.Sherylle Calder